yonigottesman/yonigottesman.github.io/_posts/2020-11-17-wgan-controllable-generation.markdown

 Conclusion
 ==
-In this post I showed how to take a fixed WGAN trained on celeba and use a  feature classier to walk around the latent space in the direction of adding or removing a feature.
+In this post I showed how to take a fixed WGAN trained on celeba and use a  feature classifier to walk around the latent space in the direction of adding or removing a feature.

 <!-- Feature Entanglement -->
 <!-- == -->